SAP-samples/abap-platform-rap640/README.md

 To set the business context, the scenario is the following: This demo scenario shows a custom and SAP Fiori elements-based shopping cart app built on-stack with RAP.
 The custom app is integrated with the standard Purchase Requisition app in SAP S/4HANA Materials Management using a custom wrapper on top of the unreleased SAP API `BAPI_CREATE_PR`.

-### About the 3-Tier Extensibility Model
+### About building custom wrappers

 You will learn how to apply the [ABAP Cloud API Enablement Guidelines for SAP S/4HANA Cloud Private Edition and SAP S/4HANA](https://www.sap.com/documents/2023/05/b0bd8ae6-747e-0010-bca6-c68f7e60039b.html) to consume an unreleased SAP API.
-You will learn how to mitigate missing released SAP APIs in the 3-tier extensibility model when working with ABAP Cloud on these two products.
+You will learn how to mitigate missing released SAP APIs when working with ABAP Cloud on these two products.

 <img src="images/3-tier-extmodel.png" alt="3-tier extensibility model" width="80%">